noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

-# Running Tests, Code Changes, Answers to In-Code Questions anf Final Thoughts
+# Running Tests, Code Changes, Answers to In-Code Questions and Final Thoughts

 # Running the Tests
 Tests can be run in two ways: with Python 3.11 or using Docker.<br>